Table of Contents

 When is it Acceptable to Retire With Mortgage Debt?

-In some cases, some of the equity of the house that was just sold goes to helping to fund retirement at a faster clip, i.e., spending.
+In some cases, some of the equity from the house that was just sold goes to helping to fund retirement at a faster clip, i.e., spending.
 There are so many things that we can do with money!

 Potential Benefit